-A command or planned economy occurs when the government controls all major aspects o the economy and economic production.
+A command or planned economy occurs when the government controls all major aspects of the economy and economic production.
 In a command economy, it is the government that decides what to produce, how to produce goods and how to distribute goods and services within the economy.
 Command economies were often associated with the political system of Communism.
 It was Karl Marx, in the Communist manifesto who argued for ‘common ownership of the means of production’

-A command economy works in contrast to a market economy.
-In a market economy, goods and services are produced by private enterprise with distribution occurring according to market forces.
+A command economy works in contrast to a free market economy.
+In a free market economy, goods and services are produced by private enterprise with distribution occurring according to market forces.

 - Government ownership of the means of production.
-In command economies, governments will own some or all of firms producing goods.
+In command economies, governments will own some or all of the industries producing goods and services.

 - Government pricing and production decisions.
 In a command economy, production is decided by government agencies, who decide the most socially efficient goods to produce.
 Government agencies may also set prices or give consumers rations directly.

 - Government macro-economic objectives.
-In a command economy, the government will have over-riding macro economic objectives such as unemployment and what to produce.
+In a command economy, the government will have over-riding macro economic objectives such as employment rates and what to produce.

 - Some centrally planned economies may consist of not just state owned enterprises, but some privately owned firms who are closely directed by state management.